Women Coed Vancouver Rent Gym Play @ Moda Center Tournaments FAQs

 park in only designated parking spots (mostly above tennis court)

-Ken Setup 2:45 Do not park in back of building (near busses)
+KVaugh 545pm Do not park in back of building (near busses)

-Location (Portland) 6800 SE Division Street
+Location (SE Portland) 6800 SE Division Street

-Burns-T DeshawnStinson 10:25 AM Warner Pacific College (48) From Deep vs Timberline Vodka
+Burns-T CalebDorrance 10:25 AM Warner Pacific College (48) The Golden Shopping Carts #1 vs The Slice is Right

-Burns-T DeshawnStinson 11:15 AM Warner Pacific College (48) Rim Riot (MON) vs Basketball Boyz
+Burns-T CalebDorrance 11:15 AM Warner Pacific College (48) The Golden Shopping Carts #1 vs Midnight Marauders

-Burns-T RobertBartow 12:10 PM Warner Pacific College (48) No knees only 3s vs The Golden Shopping Carts #1
+Burns-T DeshawnStinson 12:10 PM Warner Pacific College (48) 24 hour casuals vs Midnight Marauders

-Burns-T RobertBartow 1:05 PM Warner Pacific College (48) Family First vs The Golden Shopping Carts #1
+Burns-T DeshawnStinson 1:05 PM Warner Pacific College (48) 24 hour casuals vs Globaltrotters

 • We have playoffs: College Football has Playoffs -finally- and so does PortlandBasketball.com!
 The reason we did not do playoffs in the past is because playoffs- historically have teams no-showing (no shows occurred because 'playoffs' occur in set times & locations that did not fit certain teams needs) and so historically PortlandBasketball.com found that teams would rather have all their games be intentionally scheduled rather than have playoffs that occur in a bad time/location.
 In fact, PortlandBasketball.com focus is two things we consider more important: 1. we provide parity each week (close games) & 2. we allow for schedule requests.